 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Uterine polyps form when there’s an overgrowth of endometrial tissue.
-The polyp attaches to the endometrium by a thin stalk or a broad base and extends into your uterus.
-Polyps may be round or oval and range in size from a few millimeters (the size of a sesame seed) to a few centimeters (the size of a golf ball) or larger.
-You may have one or several polyps present.
+Polyps can range in size from a few millimeters (the size of a sesame seed) to a few centimeters (the size of a golf ball) or larger.
+Most are under 1 centimeter.
+You may have one or several of them.

 Advertisement